 Under the Future Homes Standard, solar will now play a central role in powering homes and improving their energy efficiency.

-Why Is Solar Being Prioritised in the Future Homes Standard?
+Why Are On-Site Renewables Like Solar Being Prioritised in the Future Homes Standard?

-The growing emphasis on solar within housing policy reflects a combination of structural and economic pressures.
+The growing emphasis on on-site renewable energy generation within housing policy reflects a combination of structural and economic pressures.

 The UK remains exposed to fluctuations in global oil and gas markets, and recent periods of volatility have reinforced the importance of reducing reliance on imported fossil fuels.
 At the same time, the transition to electric heating is expected to increase electricity demand in new homes, particularly as heat pumps replace gas boilers.